 It was built for King Zoser, one of the most fabulous kings of the third dynasty (2721-2780 BC).
 Originally meant as a tomb, this Pyramid was designed and built by the great architect Imhotep.
-It was built as a step pyramid, 60m high, and consisted of 6 steps, each built on top of the other, gradually getting smaller as the steps ascended.
+It was built as a step pyramid, 60m high, and consisted of 6 steps, each built on the other, gradually getting smaller as the steps ascended.

 Today, it is considered one of the oldest stone structures built by man!
 It was the first time the Ancient Egyptians would attempt to use limestone!
 Zoser's Pyramid is made entirely of limestone, small bricks of limestone, and honestly, not of the best quality, and yet it has remained for more than 4700 years!
 It is simply mind-boggling!

 The Pyramid's four sides are nearly aligned with the four cardinal points.
 On the northern side is the original entrance of the Pyramid.
 On the north-western side, you will notice a little room built with a gradient angle, similar to the Pyramid.
 In there was found a beautiful statue of King Zoser made of limestone.
 It was moved to the Egyptian Museum in Cairo and replaced by a replica.
 The northern entrance is no longer safe and is closed to the public.
 Any people granted access to the Pyramid must use the second entrance, created back in the 26th dynasty, located on the southern side.
 I have frequently been allowed into this amazing Pyramid, working with TV crews that went around Sakkara with me.
 However, I needed special permission to do this.

-If you go underneath the Pyramid, a strange feeling haunts you, especially when you remember that you are exploring 4,700 years.
+If you go underneath the Pyramid, a strange feeling haunts you, especially when you remember you are exploring 4,700 years.
 As you descend, you see a maze of little corridors and tunnels!
 In some of these tunnels were more than 30,000 jars made out of various types of stone, such as alabaster, marble, diorite, and slate.